![]() |

 As the right fist is brought to the temple directly from the Kirioroshi position, it must simply be a formal movement without containing any hidden meaning.
 This movement does not show any Zanshin or spiritual awareness.

-It is essential to check the result on the opponent even if it is for a fraction of a second.
+on the opponent even if it is for a fraction of a second.

-Because of the necessity to check the opponent’s reaction after Kirioroshi, one cannot rush too soon into the next movement.
+the opponent’s reaction after Kirioroshi, one cannot rush too soon into the

-Pressure must be maintained on the fallen opponent for a time in case he counter attacks.
+the fallen opponent for a time in case he counter attacks.

 Even whilst paying full attention to the opponent, the power in the Tanden must be maintained to control the opponent if the need arises.